-Rep. Joseph Souki stepped down as State House speaker at the close of the 2017 Legislature.
-A week before the close of the session Souki learned that he had lost his coalition advantage and turned in his gavel the day before the session ended.
+Rep. Joseph Souki stepped down as State House of Representatives speaker at the close of the 2017 Legislature.
+A week before the close of the session Souki learned that he had lost his coalition and turned in his gavel the day before the session ended.
 The next day Scott Saiki was named speaker.

 To get the necessary 26 votes, Souki cut a deal with the seven House Republicans.
 In return, the GOP was given three vice chair positions, including one on the important Finance Committee, which now has two vice chairs.

-Souki’s election led to a re-organization of the House, which includes new faces from a variety of backgrounds, including young Republicans.
+Souki’s election led to a re-organization of the House, which included new faces from a variety of backgrounds, including young Republicans.
 This was a change from a Say-led House, which had been criticized for not advocating change and reform.

 In the 2011-2012 session, Souki served on the committees of Consumer Protection and Commerce, Judiciary, Labor and Public Employment and Public Safety.
 He was also chair of the Transportation Committee.

-Souki was born on April 25, 1932 in Puunene, Maui.
+Souki was born on April 25, 1932, in Puunene, Maui.
 He received his bachelor’s degree from Woodbury University in 1954.